MithamoMorgan/Drive_Data_Analytics/Readme.md

 ## 🚗Project Overview:

 This project scrapes car listings from [Kai and Karo](https://www.kaiandkaro.com/vehicles?model__make__vehicle_type=Automobile)  website, stores the data in a database, and analyzes pricing trends in Kenya's car market.
-The objective is to automate the scraping process, store the data efficiently, and analyze pricing trends with predictive modeling to forecast future car prices.
+The objective is to automate the scraping process, store the data efficiently, and analyze pricing trends.

 ## 🧠Key Features: